binarytrails/website2.0/frontend/static/frontend/md/quick-tips/terminal-lifestyle.md

 ## Dynamic Virtual Terminal Manager

-Vim output can get messy but hey, give it a try!
+[vim] output can get messy but hey, give it a try!

 		dvtm